List of Places to Visit in Beyoglu

 In order to tell you how Istanbul’s popular district Beyoğlu (Son of a Lord) got its name, we need to go back to the 16th century during which the Ottoman Empire was all powerful.

 Alvisa Gritti, who was an unlawful son of Andrea Gritti, Doge of Venice, by a Galatian woman, was a close person to Sultan Suleiman (Greatest Sultan Of Ottomans).
 He was living on a hillside in Pera and he was called Beyoğlu because his father was a Doge.
 The district took its name from him.

-Istanbul Beyoglu Popular Area For Strolling, People-Watch, Enjoying Local Life
+Istanbul Beyoglu Popular Area For Strolling, People-Watching, Enjoying Local Life

 Istanbul Old City Sultanahmet Vs New City Beyoglu